Handling SQL Nulls with Two-Valued Logic: Eliminating unknown

 } }

 \figtrfdef

 \begin{example} We now look at translations of queries $Q_1$--$Q_5$ of Example~\ref{queries-ex}.
-That is, suppose these queries have been written assuming the two-valued $\utof$ semantics; we show how they would then look in conventional SQL.
+That is, suppose these queries have been written assuming the two-valued $\twovl$ semantics; we show how they would then look in conventional SQL.
 To start with, queries $Q_2, Q_3$, and $Q_4$ remain unchanged by the translation.
-Query $Q_1$ is translated into